 - Effortless peeling: The pressure cooker makes peeling the hard-boiled eggs so easy!

-- Meal prep made easy: Batch cooking hard-boiled eggs using the Instant Pot gives you the ability to make a lot of eggs for a quick breakfast or busy days.
+- Meal prep made easy: Batch cooking hard-boiled eggs using the Instant Pot allows you to make a lot of eggs for a quick breakfast or busy days.

 🥚 Ingredient Notes